-The aim of this research is to examine the impact of external factors on economic growth.
+This research aims to examine the impact of remittance on Indonesia's economic growth.
 Based on the availability of data, the variables used are remittances, PMTB, and imports to analyze the impact on economic growth.
-Empirical analysis is conducted using 31 annual observations from 1988-2018.
-The analytic method used in this paper is adopted from Tahir et al. (2015) as follow:
+The empirical analysis is conducted using 31 annual observations from 1988-2018 from World Development Indicators (WDI).
+The analytic method used in this paper is adopted from Tahir et al. (2015).
+This model is used by considering the similarities between Indonesia and Pakistan, which have remittances from migrant workers.
+By replacing the FDI variable using the PMTB variable the model as follow: